mcd005/VR-Controlled-Robot-Arm/README.md

 # Kobe

 This is the intern project for summer July 2021.
-The idea is to demo a bomb disposal robot using virtual reality Project involves different components:
+The idea is to demo a bomb disposal robot using virtual reality.
+There are two important functionalities which are proven in this project:

+1. A robot that can move around an environment with a small arm that can be used to lift a small box (the bomb).
+A camera can live stream to the headset.
+2. A big arm with 3 degrees of freedom

+Project involves different components:

 1. Unity (version 2020.3.14)
 2. Arduino (Mega 2560) + HC-05 Bluetooth module
-3. Oculus Quest 2 (128 GB + 6 RAM) + Oculus Link
+3. Oculus Quest 2 (128 GB + 6 RAM) + 2 Oculus Touch controllers + Oculus Link
 4. Ricoh Theta V
 5. Robot made with electrical components